 Mandy Moellering is a recent transplant to Mount Vernon, after living in North Liberty for 16 years.
 She is thrilled to be in a community that so completely embraces and celebrates the arts!
 Mandy and her husband Mike have three children-Max, Laila and Spencer.
 She is a preschool teacher at Bright Starts Preschool and part-time florist at Blooming Acres.

 Nikki Scheel is a graphic designer by profession, so it is natural she would be on the board as a co- Publicity and Promotions officer.
-By day, she is the Marketing Manager for Old Creamery Theatre in Amana, IA, and by night she is the Marketing Manger for MVLCT; designing all of their artwork, managing all of their social media, and ups the bar by handling all promotional photography.
+By day, she is the Marketing Assistant for VenuWorks of Cedar Rapids, and by night she is the Marketing Manger for MVLCT; designing all of their artwork, managing all of their social media, and ups the bar by handling all promotional photography.
 She loves her three fur babies and her one big man baby.

 Board Members At Large: